 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

 A clean environment is the one thing that gets all other work done.
 Neat freaks like us just cannot concentrate on anything until every speck in the room is scrubbed to obliteration.
 A tough task, but a good deep clean is worth all the hard work in the end.
-Which is why nothing soothes my heart more than sparkling clean floors.
+This is why nothing soothes my heart more than sparkling clean floors.

-1. Cleaning Ceramic-Tile Floors
+1. Cleaning Ceramic Tile Floors